- Mixed Biological-Robotic Systems

 - Journal Club

-We wish to design distributed algorithms that guide the assembly of structures from passive building blocks.
+We design distributed algorithms and systems that guide the assembly of structures from passive building blocks.
 A specific application that we are currently exploring is the autonomous assembly of large-scale space telescopes.
 Space telescopes are currently deployed in a single launch and “unfold” when they reach their destination.
 Weight constraints and cost of the launch vehicle, limits their maximum diameter to 6-7m.
 As the obtainable resolution increases quadratically with their radius, building larger telescopes is very desirable.
 For example, there exists thousands of other suns with potentially earth-like planets that we simply cannot see.
 Being able to increase the resolution by a factor 100 (roughly a 40m dish) or 1000 (roughly a 60m dish) would already have tremendous impact and could transform our understanding of our role in the universe.

 This research is supported by a NASA STR fellowship.

 E. Komendera, D. Reishus, N. Correll (2013): Precise Truss Assembly using Commodity Parts and Imprecise Welding.
 In: IEEE International Conference on Technologies for Practical Robot Applications (TEPRA), Boston, MA, 2013.

 J. Dorsey, W. Doggett, E. Komendera, N. Correll, R. Hafley, B. King (2012): An Efficient and Versatile Means for Assembling and Manufacturing Systems in Space.
 AIAA SPACE 2012 Conference & Exposition, 2012.

 E. Komendera, D. Reishus and N. Correll.
 Assembly by Intelligent Scaffolding.
 Technical report CU-CS 1080-11, April 2011.